codeforkansascity/kc-covid-response/content/pages/donate.md

 <input type="image" src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" border="0" name="submit" title="PayPal - The safer, easier way to pay online!" alt="Donate with PayPal button" />
 <img alt="" border="0" src="https://www.paypal.com/en_US/i/scr/pixel.gif" width="1" height="1" />
 </form>

+Donations to support Comeback KC can be made to [KC Digital Drive](https://www.kcdigitaldrive.org/), the regional civic non-profit that serves as the backbone organization for the public-private partnership.
+Funds will be used to continue to support both operational and communications aspects of fighting COVID-19.
+Our operational efforts are focused on building tools, strategy and capacity for testing, tracing, and supported self-isolation.
+Our communications efforts will continue to provide unified, regional messaging that reaches every corner of our metro, transcending state, county, racial, and political dividing lines.

+Our work is fast and responsive to emerging needs.
+Unlike traditional non-profit work, our outputs and outcomes will adapt to meet those needs in real time.

+KC Digital Drive is a tax-exempt public charity under section 501(c)(3) of the Internal Revenue Code.
+EIN: 46-4502675